Access to Legal Resources

 Our Human Rights program supports the holistic model with four core initiatives: legal clinics, legal case resolution, human rights workshops and community bank awareness.

 Legal clinics offered by Global Brigades combat the issue of distrust in lawyers by providing free legal clinics.
-Volunteers, with the help of Panamanian lawyers, offer legal advice to communities, families, and individuals with unresolved disputes or questions.
+Panamanian lawyers, with the assistance of volunteers, offer legal advice to communities, families, and individuals with unresolved disputes or questions.
 These clinics are meant to provide no-cost access to legal services that were previously denied or unavailable.

 Legal Case Resolution

-Global Brigades accepts family law cases for resolution, such as child custody, alimony, divorce, domestic violence, and criminal cases.
-Volunteers then perform interviews and intake procedures that can be used by the Human Rights staff to resolve the cases that would have been unattended completely or otherwise unresolved for many more years.
+Global Brigades accepts family law cases for resolution, such as marriage, divorce, child recognition, custody and support.
+Volunteers perform interviews and intake procedures that are used by the Human Rights staff to resolve the cases that would have been unattended completely or otherwise unresolved for many more years.

 Human Rights Workshops

-Global Brigades facilitates workshops on complex issues such as gender vs. sex, legal methodologies to protect and prevent violence and discrimination, why children stop pursuing education, sexual rights in Panama, and many others.
-In providing these workshops to women’s groups, students, families, and all community members, we help to expand the understanding and attitudes of rural Panamanians on complex issues that impact their lives on a daily basis.
+Human Rights volunteers facilitate workshops on complex issues such as gender vs. sex, legal methodologies to protect against and prevent violence and discrimination, right to education, sexual rights in Panama, and many others.
+These workshops are presented to women’s groups, students, and the community at-large.
+These workshops provide a safe place to discuss nuanced situations that impact life on a daily basis, while respecting the cultural diversity of the community.

 Community Bank Awareness